kenstler/aws-ml-iot-lab/README.md

 In this challenge, you will swap out the ML/IoT part of the previous pipeline with a new pipeline that uses AWS DeepLens to run inference on the edge.
 DeepLens will then put face crops to the S3 bucket correctly, continuing the rest of the application pipeline.

 # To -do
-* Mahendra, insert your isntructions in the field provided for Challenge 1
 * DeepLens registration instructions link for Challenge 2